geektao1024/deepseek101/data/md/gitbase-introduction.md

 ## Conclusion

-GitBase represents a modern approach to web development, combining the simplicity of static sites with the flexibility of dynamic content management.
+LemoBook represents a modern approach to web development, combining the simplicity of static sites with the flexibility of dynamic content management.
 By leveraging GitHub's infrastructure and modern web technologies, it offers developers a powerful tool for creating efficient, scalable, and easy-to-maintain websites.

-Whether you're building a personal blog, a documentation site, or a small to medium-sized web application, GitBase provides a solid foundation that can be easily extended and customized to meet your specific needs.
+Whether you're building a personal blog, a documentation site, or a small to medium-sized web application, LemoBook provides a solid foundation that can be easily extended and customized to meet your specific needs.